nurullahpolat0/nurullahpolat0/README.md

 - 👋 Hi, I’m @nurullahpolat0
-- 👀 I’m interested in Mobile Development
+- 👀 I’m interested in Mobile&Web Development
-- 🌱 I’m currently learning Android java&Kotlin
+- 🌱 I’m currently learning java&Kotlin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/nurullah-polat-5735971b5/